HolstCh/Array-Of-Singly-Linked-Lists-Anagram-Sorter/README.md

 # Singly-Linked-List-Anagram-Sorter
-Java implementation of a 1D array and multiple singly linked lists to find and sort anagrams.
+Java implementation of a base 1D array and multiple singly linked lists to find and sort anagrams.
 The assignment document is: [Assignment_2.pdf](Assignment_2.pdf)

 ## Description
 "CPSC319S21A2.java" is the main class and should be executed with the command line argument which is